 - Changes in nursing or eating patterns

 Liebig CW, Congeni JA.
-Sports-related traumatic brain Injury (concussion).
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+Sports-related traumatic brain injury (concussion).
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 688.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 708.